 Clay Street in Lapeer in 1978.
 The law firm

 has continued to represent Lapeer County

 Bank & Trust, a significant majority of the

 municipalities in Lapeer County, as well as

 numerous individual and corporate clients.

-In the quarter of a century since Bob Taylor
+In the more than three quarters of a century since Bob Taylor

 began practicing law in Lapeer, the firm has